Partially disordered Heisenberg antiferromagnet with short-range stripe correlations: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Luis O. Manuel, Urban F. P. Seifert, and Johannes Reuther for the fruitful discussions.
-GGB is supported by Slovenian Research Agency (ARRS) under Grant no. P1-0044 and J1-2458.
-Part of computation were performed on the supercomputer Vega at the Institute of Information Science (IZUM) in Maribor, Slovenia.
-FTL acknowledges funding from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) in particular under Germany’s Excellence Strategy – Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) EXC 2004/1 – 390534769.
+The authors thank L. O. Manuel, U. F. P. Seifert, and J. Reuther for the fruitful discussions.
+G.~G.~B. is supported by Slovenian Research Agency (ARRS) under Grant no. P1-0044 and J1-2458.
+Part of the computation was performed on the supercomputer Vega at the Institute of Information Science (IZUM) in Maribor, Slovenia.
+M.~G.~G. acknowledges usage of the JUWELS cluster at the Forschungszentrum J\"ulich, Germany.
+F.~T.~L. acknowledges funding from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) in particular under Germany’s Excellence Strategy – Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) EXC 2004/1 – 390534769.